Mela User Guide

 Trigger

-The modulation signal retrigger mode.
-When Free is selected, the signal never retriggers.
-When Retrig is selected, the signal retriggers on every note-on event.
-When Legato is selected, the signal retriggers on every note-on event only if no other notes are held.
+Free never retriggers the signal.
+Retrig retriggers on every note-on event.
+Legato retriggers only if no other notes are held.

 Random I

-At 0% Tilt, the modulation signal randomly takes a value in the set range uniformly.
-Increasing Tilt towards +100% makes higher values more likely while decreasing Tilt towards -100% makes lower values more likely.
+At 0% Tilt, all values in the range are equally likely.
+Increasing Tilt towards +100% makes higher values more likely, while decreasing Tilt towards -100% makes lower values more likely.

 Random II

-At 0% Tilt, the modulation signal randomly takes a value in the set range uniformly.
-Increasing Tilt towards +100% makes extreme values more likely while decreasing Tilt towards -100% makes values near the midpoint more likely.
+At 0% Tilt, all values in the range are equally likely.
+Increasing Tilt towards +100% makes extreme values more likely, while decreasing Tilt towards -100% makes values near the midpoint more likely.

 Chance

-At 0% Tilt, the modulation signal randomly takes the maximum or minimum value with equal likelihood.
-Increasing Tilt towards +100% makes the maximum value more likely while decreasing Tilt towards -100% makes the minimum value more likely.
+At 0% Tilt, the minimum and maximum values are equally likely.
+Increasing Tilt towards +100% makes the maximum value more likely, while decreasing Tilt towards -100% makes the minimum value more likely.

 Oscilloscope